georiot/wordpress-plugin/readme.txt

 == Description ==

 The Amazon Link Engine plugin is the easiest way to convert all Amazon links within your WordPress site into affiliated links that work across all Amazon storefronts.
-By “Localizing” these links, you ensure all clicks from international viewers, are redirected to the appropriate item in their own local storefront with your correct affiliate ID attached.
+By "Localizing" these links, you ensure all clicks from international viewers, are redirected to the appropriate item in their own local storefront with your correct affiliate ID attached.
 This improves conversions by giving the best user experience possible and allows you to earn the